BioBoost/course-databases/src/chapters/01-databases/datatypes/index.md

 | DOUBLE\(size,dec\) | A large number with a floating decimal point. |  |  |
 | DECIMAL\(size,d\) | A DOUBLE stored as a string, allowing for a fixed decimal point. |  |  |

-Generally, float values are good for scientific Calculations, but should not be used for financial/monetary values.
-For business oriented math, always use Decimal.

 ## Date Types

 | Type | Description | Format | Range |